deryker/docker-aws-cli-plus/README.md

 - YTT v0.45.3 (Yaml templating tool https://github.com/vmware-tanzu/carvel-ytt)
 - Helm 3

-This image is intended to be used in an AWS, Kubernetes CI/CD environment.
+This image is intended to be used in an AWS and Kubernetes CI/CD environment.

 ## Flavors

 This build provides two flavors:

-- aegirops/aws-cli:VERSION
+- deryker/aws-cli-plus:VERSION

 Which include all tools from the `description`

-- aegirops/aws-cli:VERSION-serverless
+- deryker/aws-cli-plus:VERSION-serverless

 Which contains all tools from the `description` and serverless.com cli